 For real people making real choices, let’s open up the discussion with compassion instead of trying to choke it to death.
 Transparency and collaboration can make birth safer in all of these settings, but it can’t happen in a hostile environment.
 If we can let go of our own biases of where women “should” give birth, maybe we can start making birth safer in all of those locations.

 * Louisiana is the only state that requires some individual women to seek permission from a state agency (the State Board of Medical Examiners) to hire a midwife for home birth.

-Author Cristen Pascucci is Vice President of ImprovingBirth.org, and she’ll be in Los Angeles on March 23 to host “Stand On Your Rights L.A.: Demystifying Legal Rights in Childbirth & How to Use Them.”
+Author Cristen Pascucci is Vice President of ImprovingBirth.org and founder of Birth Monopoly, and she’ll be in Los Angeles on March 23 to host “Stand On Your Rights L.A.: Demystifying Legal Rights in Childbirth & How to Use Them.”

 More articles from Cristen here.